-Today I’m recapping my day-trip excursions from Florence to various towns in the region of Emilia-Romagna, Italy.
-This region is truly a food-lover’s paradise; and the history behind these aritisan products is just as beautiful and rich as the food itself.
+The Emilia-Romagna region of Italy is truly a food lover's paradise, and the history behind the artisan products you can find there is just as beautiful and rich as the food itself.
 Read on for a foodie’s guide to the Emilia-Romagna region of Italy!

 Italian Specialty Food Certifications